 Wondering if cancer could affect you or your family?
 I was pleasantly surprised with my results to this super quick quiz after my dad’s successful battle with bladder cancer!

 Served with this cancer-fighting cabbage slaw, a roasted beet salad (or hot roasted beets with butter, salt and pepper), and perhaps some grain-free biscuits, it made an excellent and powerfully nourishing meal.
-I include a few beet salad options in this old, ugly post, but they’re updated much nicer in The Healthy Lunch Box, published last summer.
+I include a few beet salad options in this post, and in The Healthy Lunch Box eBook.

 - 2-4 Tbs. fat